U.S. Highway 80 was an early transcontinental route, from Savanna, Georgia, to San Diego, California, covering a distance of 1,032 miles.

-Located at the intersection of U.S. Highway 80 and Texas Highway 110 is the City of Grand Saline in Van Zandt County.
+Located at the intersection of Historic U.S. Highway 80, Texas Highway 17, and Texas Highway 110 is the City of Grand Saline in Van Zandt County.
+The city lies approximately an hour east of Dallas and 15 miles north off Interstate 20.
 Its population is about 3,000 residents.
 Elevation is 400 feet above sea level.

 U.S. Highway 80 sign in Grand Saline, Texas

 Vintage Postcard - Westward Ho Motor Lodge and Cafe